 Denver Museum of Nature & Science Free Days, Hours, and Ticket Info

 As of this writing, the museum is open from 9 am to 5 pm everyday, with extended hours most Fridays until 9 pm.
 The museum is only closed on Christmas (though it has limited hours on Thanksgiving.)

-Basic admission price for adults is $19.95, though you can save a buck by buying in advance online.
-Tickets for the planetarium cost an extra $5, while the IMAX as an additional $7 and special exhibits run $10 more.
+Basic admission price for adults is $24.95, though you can save a buck by buying in advance online.
+Tickets for the planetarium cost an extra $7, while the Infinity Theater runs $10 more.
 You can see that the total can add up really quickly!